Urgent Dental Care

 Dry Mouth (Xerostomia)

-Suggestions for combatting dry mouth may include:
+Suggestions for combating dry mouth may include:

 • Saliva substitutes